 Earlier this year, JPMorgan Chase & Co. also announced its new way of evaluating employees.
 They have adopted a mobile tool that lets workers across the organization to send or receive instant critiques of their colleagues.
 This software, called Insight360, is meant to foster the development of the bank’s 243000 staff.
 This application allows employees to request and receive feedback from anyone, anytime.
 This change was made after it was found that many executives, including millennials, crave for constant feedback.

-3. Be fair, transparent and focus on development
+3. Be fair, transparent and focus on employee development

 Any kind of performance evaluation can only be successful if it is fair and transparent.
 This is possible when the evaluators have a genuine motivation to make the right decisions and employees being evaluated have a voice to express concerns.